sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
-mobile/email/external_id/id* | string | Pass any one of the identifiers of the customer along with the identifier value. <br> For example, mobile=44700900000.
+identifierName | enum  | Pass any one of the registered identifier names of the customer. identifierValue | string | Pass the respective identifier value. <br> For example, mobile=44700900000.
 To retrieve details of multiple customers at a time, pass each value separating with comma (,) For example,  `mobile=44700900000,44700900999,4470090345`. coupon_limit | int | Limits the number of coupon interactions (issued,redeemed and expired).
 Example: coupon_limit=5 retrieves five recent coupon interactions. coupon_offset | int | Retrieves next set of coupons according to issual sequence.
 For example, if 10 coupons are issued to a customer till date, then coupon_offset=6, returns the 7th, 8th, 9th, and 10th coupon (ignoring the first 6 coupons). coupon_order_by | date-time | Orders the coupon history by created date (descending order of created date), created by (ascending order of till name), or coupon validity (valid till: ascending order of expiry).
 Values: created_date, created_by, valid_till respectively.